hyperlogic/phasefuncnn/README.md

 Training
 ---------------------------
+* `git clone https://github.com/sreyafrancis/PFNN` as a sibling directory for this repo.
+  This is required for training, this project uses their .bvh data for training.
 * `uv run snakemake cook --cores 4` - Cook the data for training.
 * (optional) `uv run vis_output.py` - Press spacebar to visually inspect the training data, frame by frame.
 * `uv run train.py` - Begin training, the more epochs the better, saves a checkpoint every 100 epochs